blueswen/fastapi-jaeger/readme.md

 #### Span Inject

-If we want other services ues the same Trace ID, we have to use ```inject``` function to add current span information to header.
-Because OpenTelemetry FastAPI instrumentation only takes care the asgi app's request and response, it does not affect any other modules or actions like send http request to other server or function calls.
+If we want other services to use the same Trace ID, we have to use `inject` function to add current span information to the header.
+Because OpenTelemetry FastAPI instrumentation only takes care of the asgi app's request and response, it does not affect any other modules or actions like sending HTTP requests to other servers or function calls.

 ```py
 # fastapi_app/main.py